Leopold Stokowski: American Symphony Orchestra, Chicago Symphony Orchestra, and London

-He continued to conduct in public for a few more years, but failing health forced him to only make recordings.
+Stokowski continued to conduct for a few more years, but failing health forced him to conduct only for recording sessions.
 An eyewitness said that Stokowski often conducted sitting down in his later years; sometimes, as he became involved in the performance, he would stand up and conduct with remarkable energy.
 His last public appearance in the UK took place at the Royal Albert Hall, London, on 14 May 1974.
-Stokowski conducted the New Philharmonia in the 'Merry Waltz' of Otto Klemperer (in tribute to the orchestra's former Music Director who had died the previous year), Vaughan Williams's Fantasia on a Theme of Thomas Tallis, Ravel's Rapsodie espagnole and Brahms's 4th Symphony.
-His final public appearance took place during the 1975 Vence Music Festival in the South of France, when, on 22 July 1975, he conducted the Rouen Chamber Orchestra in several of his Bach transcriptions.
+Stokowski led the New Philharmonia in the 'Merry Waltz' of Otto Klemperer (in tribute to the Philharmonia's former Music Director who had died the previous year), Vaughan Williams's Fantasia on a Theme by Thomas Tallis, Ravel's Rapsodie espagnole and Brahms's 4th Symphony.

+Stokowski's final public appearance took place on 22 July 1975 during the Vence Music Festival in the South of France.
+He conducted the Rouen Chamber Orchestra in several of his own transcriptions of Bach.

 Last years

 Stokowski gave his last world premiere in 1973 when, at the age of 91, he conducted Havergal Brian's 28th Symphony in a BBC radio broadcast with the New Philharmonia Orchestra.
 In August 1973, Stokowski conducted the International Festival Youth Orchestra at Royal Albert Hall in London, performing Tchaikovsky's Fifth Symphony.
 Edward Greenfield of The Guardian wrote: "Stokowski rallied them as though it was a vintage Philadelphia concert of the 1920s".
 Stokowski continued to make recordings even after he had retired from the concert platform, mainly with the National Philharmonic, another ad-hoc orchestra made up of first-desk players chosen from the main London orchestras.
 In 1976, he signed a recording contract with Columbia Records that would have kept him active until he was 100 years old.

-Stokowski died of a heart attack in 13 September 1977 in Nether Wallop, Hampshire, at the age of 95.
+Stokowski died of a heart attack on 13 September 1977 at his Nether Wallop, Hampshire, residence at the age of 95.
 His very last recordings, made shortly before his death, for Columbia, included performances of the youthful Symphony in C by Georges Bizet and Felix Mendelssohn's 4th Symphony, "Italian", with the National Philharmonic Orchestra in London.
 He is interred at East Finchley Cemetery.

 Recording

 Stokowski made his very first recordings, with the Philadelphia Orchestra, for the Victor Talking Machine Company in October 1917, beginning with two of Brahms' Hungarian Dances.
 Other works recorded in the early sessions were the scherzo from Mendelssohn's A Midsummer Night's Dream incidental music and "Dance of the Blessed Spirits" from Gluck's Orfeo ed Euridice.
 He found ways to make the best use of the acoustic recording process, until electric recording was introduced by Victor in the spring of 1925.
 He conducted the first orchestral electrical recording to be made in America (Saint-Saëns's Danse Macabre) in April 1925.
-The following month Stokowski recorded Marche Slave by Tchaikovsky, in which he increased the double basses to best utilise the lower frequencies of early electrical recording.
+The following month Stokowski recorded Marche Slave by Tchaikovsky, in which he increased the double basses to best use the lower frequencies of early electrical recording.
 Stokowski was also the first conductor in America to record all four of Brahms' symphonies (between 1927 and 1933).